echo0721/Sharepoint-Java-API/README.md

 ```
 mvn -P spring clean package
 ```

+!!!
+If you have this exception "java.security.InvalidAlgorithmParameterException: the trustAnchors parameter must be non-empty" during executing the jar, run this command "sudo update-ca-certificates -f"

 ## Author
 My name is Peter, http://peter.quantr.hk , if you have troubles, please email me peter@quantr.hk